 Considering Sony's massive cut in the console market cake, it is only logical that Microsoft would attempt to grab a slice for themselves.
 Or at the very least, Microsoft might want to use Sony's slice of cake to make their own tastier.
 This would be made possible by merging online lobbies, as PlayStation 4's huge player pool would mean shorter queue times for Xbox One users and in turn, overall better user experience.
 PlayStation 4 on the other hand, would just lose the competitive advantage by allowing cross-play.

 PlayStation has definitely built a massive user base over the years through hardware and exclusives that drew players in, but their PR could use some work.
-Their weak response to the cross-play backlash could have been easily averted if they outright stated they have enough players in their network, which is about 80 million, and therefore did not need to expand.
+Their to the cross-play backlash could have been easily averted if they outright stated they have enough players in their network, which is about 80 million, and therefore did not need to expand.

 Bottom line is, both Sony and Microsoft are making good business moves, although questionably ethical from both parties, and may ultimately become detrimental for players.
 Sony is doing this by preventing Microsoft's growth in the console market and the latter by degrading the competitor's public image.
 Sony's ethics are called into question since they are basically holding Fortnite accounts hostage, and Microsoft's ethics are gone along with their integrity after shooting down previous cross-play attempts.